-Online enrolment is a simple process that is completed annually by each student of the university.
-Enrolment confirms a student’s intention to commence or continue their studies, allows for personal details to be checked and amended and confirms arrangements for the payment of tuition fees.
+Online enrolment is a simple process that confirms your study programme, allows you to check your personal details and confirms arrangements for the payment of tuition fees.

-All students must enrol when prompted to do so and within 2 weeks of the start of the course.
-On completion students will be able to use the university’s library resources, have access to online learning facilities, and collect their university identity card.
+You must enrol when prompted to do so and no later than 14 calendar-days from the start of your course.
+When you have completed this you will have full access to the student network, be able to use the university’s library resources and collect your university identity card.

 Non EU/EAA nationals:

-All students and staff of the University are issued with an Identity (ID) card which they are required to carry at all times.
-As well as identifying someone as a member of the University community, the ID card is used for:
+You will need to carry a university identity (ID) card whilst on university premises.
+As well as identifying someone as a member of the university, the ID card is used for:

 - borrowing books and other materials from University Libraries

 - paying for photocopying, printing, workbooks and other items sold in the Libraries

 - accessing restricted areas e.g. the extended hours area within Libraries

 You can apply for your ID card by uploading a

 Applicant Portal.
 Do this at least 14 days before your course begins and we will have your card ready to collect.